gojimmypi/arduino/README.md

          Specify a programmer using the -c option and try again

 ```
-however the newer version that came with the Arduino 1.6.12 IDE:
+however the newer version of avrdude (6.3) that came with the Arduino 1.6.12 IDE seems to have problems:

 /home/pi/Downloads/arduino-1.6.12/hardware/tools/avr/bin/avrdude -v
 ```